hunghnUIT/happyCartWebService/readme.md

 - Show relative information about item by receiving: *item ID, seller ID and item URL*.

-  :white_check_mark: Price of item at different time
+  :white_check_mark: Price changing history (detail to hours in a day)

   :white_check_mark: Preview images

   :white_check_mark: Information about the seller selling that item

-- Users are able to follow items and get notifications if there is changing in item's price.
+- Users are able to track items and get notifications if there is decreasing in item's price that meets user expectation.

   :white_check_mark: Choose an item to tracking it's price

+  :white_check_mark: Managing tracked items

-  :white_large_square: Get notifications if prices are changes
+  :white_check_mark: Send to users notifications if prices are changes via `Firebase` and Google Email

+- Others:
+  :white_large_square: ~~Show relevant products~~ (completed, hosting in another server)